Deploy your first Lambda. Get an email from your duck. Reply to it.

 SST lets you define your entire AWS architecture in a single TypeScript file.
 We'll build sst.config.ts piece by piece, then show the complete file at the end.

 Start with the shell.
 This names your app and sets the region.
-We're using us-east-1 because SES email receiving only works in a few regions (more on that later).
+We're using us-east-1 because SES inbound email and Bedrock both work there, and keeping everything in one region avoids a lot of confusion.

 export default $config({